SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced SPORTU, a comprehensive benchmark designed to evaluate the sports understanding capabilities of Multimodal Large Language Models (MLLMs).
-SPORTU consists of two key components: a text-based section, SPORTU-text, which focuses on evaluating models' ability to comprehend rules, strategies, and scenario-based reasoning through multiple-choice questions, and a video-based section, SPORTU-video, which challenges models to apply these insights to real-world sports footage, including tasks like sports recognition, foul detection, and rule application.
-By combining both text-based and video-based tasks, SPORTU provides a holistic assessment of models' reasoning abilities across multiple levels, from basic recognition tasks to complex scenario-based reasoning.
-Our evaluation results indicate that while leading models such as GPT-4o have made progress in understanding fundamental rules and strategies through the pure text task, they still struggle with deeper, scenario-based reasoning that requires connecting visual actions with domain-specific knowledge.
-Additionally, we observed that multi-angle video inputs introduce further challenges, as model performance varies significantly across different perspectives of the same scene, revealing limitations in their ability to maintain consistent understanding.
-The error analysis further highlights key challenges such as question misunderstanding and hallucination, revealing areas where future models need to improve.
-We hope SPORTU will serve as a critical resource to push the boundaries of multimodal understanding in real-world sports environments.
+In this paper, we introduced SPORTU, a benchmark designed to evaluate the sports understanding capabilities of Multimodal Large Language Models (MLLMs).
+SPORTU comprises two components: SPORTU-text, which assesses models' comprehension of rules, strategies, and scenarios through multiple-choice questions, and SPORTU-video, which evaluates their ability to apply this knowledge to real-world sports footage, including tasks like recognition, foul detection, and rule application.
+By integrating both text and video tasks, SPORTU provides a holistic assessment of reasoning abilities across different levels of complexity.
+Our results reveal that while models like GPT-4o show progress in text-based reasoning, they struggle with scenario-based reasoning and connecting visual actions with domain-specific rules.
+Error analysis highlights issues such as question misunderstanding and hallucination, emphasizing the need for improved reasoning capabilities in future models.
+We also discuss the broader impacts of our findings in Appendix~\ref{brlader_impact}.
+We hope SPORTU will inspire advancements in MLLMs and contribute to robust real-world sports understanding.